Monthly Archive for July, 2008

 Would the Real Jo-Anne Liburd Stand Up?

 That afternoon, my friend Lianne emailed me.
-She’d googled me and found Warren’s video.
-I was surprised by this because I didn’t think my last name had been tagged to the video, so I decided to google myself and see what else I’d find.
+SheA?a??a??d googled me and found WarrenA?a??a??s video.
+I was surprised by this because I didnA?a??a??t think my last name had been tagged to the video, so I decided to google myself and see what else IA?a??a??d find.

-I discovered that there is a link to my blog (and Jessica’s) on a travel website about Arugam Bay!
-Arugam Bay is Sri Lanka’s foremost surfing beach,
+I discovered that there is a link to my blog (and JessicaA?a??a??s) on a travel website about Arugam Bay!
+Arugam Bay is Sri LankaA?a??a??s foremost surfing beach,

 Jessica has returned from the Kataragama Perahera.
 Check out her pictures on her blog, Expat with Elephants.
 A link to the site is on the right.

-Yesterday was another Poya holiday – Esala Poya.
-I’m not sure of the significance of this one but there’s the big annual perahera in Kataragama and also one in Kandy, which is located in the middle of the country and used to be the capital of Sri Lanka many moons ago.
+Yesterday was another Poya holiday A?a??a??
+Esala Poya.
+IA?a??a??m not sure of the significance of this one but thereA?a??a??s the big annual perahera in Kataragama and also one in Kandy, which is located in the middle of the country and used to be the capital of Sri Lanka many moons ago.
 In Colombo, however, it was pretty dead.
 So Jesse and I decided to try out a badminton facility near his place.
-It was empty when we arrived and we had a really fun hour-long game, although I swung and missed at the shuttlecock more times that I’d care to acknowledge.
+It was empty when we arrived and we had a really fun hour-long game, although I swung and missed at the shuttlecock more times that IA?a??a??d care to acknowledge.
 The facility was really hot.
 When we were done, the idea of leaving without showering was out of the question.
-So I showered – one of the rare times I didn’t mind the cold showers here.
+So I showered A?a??a?? one of the rare times I didnA?a??a??t mind the cold showers here.
 But when I was done, I realized that a) I had no towel with me; and b) my clothes were in the other room.
 I grabbed my shorts and tried to dab myself dry.
 These shorts are the ones that leach blue dye so I was slightly blue as I made my way into the other room.
-As I dashed to grab my clothes I noticed that the open door to the change area put me in clear view of the family – mom, dad and 12 year old boy — that was now playing on our court.
+As I dashed to grab my clothes I noticed that the open door to the change area put me in clear view of the family A?a??a?? mom, dad and 12 year old boy A?a??a?? that was now playing on our court.
 I pivoted, grabbed the clothes and dashed back to the shower area.
-I’m choosing to believe that none of them saw my black (and blue) butt streaking through their peripheral vision.
+IA?a??a??m choosing to believe that none of them saw my black (and blue) butt streaking through their peripheral vision.

 source: